3 Easy Steps to Sell on Meesho and Open a Meesho Seller Account in 2023

 Many customers often complain about Meesho products not being delivered on time.
 This reflects badly on sellers, many of whom rely on Meesho’s delivery service.
 Customers often associate a bad experience, not just with the selling platform but with the brand itself.
 If any issue does arise in the delivery process, customers are often greeted by lackluster customer service that doesn’t answer their queries or solve their issues.
 This can have severe consequences for brands that are trying to attain repeat customers.

 Suggested Read: You can also read how to sell on Etsy?

-Conclusion: Is it a Good Option to Sell on Meesho?
+Conclusion: Is it a Good Option to Sell on Meesho in 2023?

 Meesho is one of the few eCommerce marketplaces that prioritise the well-being of their sellers, over themselves and at times, even over their own customers.
 While this may seem like a decision that may not require much thought, retailers who sell on Meesho are also faced with their own unique challenges, just like any other selling platform, while also offering a variety of benefits such as being able to achieve the highest profit margins in the industry.

 Ultimately, the decision should come down to the short-term and long-term goals of the company, nature of their products, business strategy and type of audience they want to target.
 Retailers would be best suited to sell on Meesho while also selling on other marketplaces, in order to achieve the highest level of visibility and market share.
 If you are an aspiring eCommerce retailer or you already have an eCommerce business and are looking to expand, you can opt to partner with WareIQ.

 WareIQ is one of India’s fastest-growing eCommerce fulfillment providers that uses the most advanced technology in the industry to leverage the performance of our users and help them excel.
 We help users conveniently sell and manage their orders and inventory across more than 20 of the biggest eCommerce marketplaces, through our custom WMS.